 - Offer the foreign troops sanctuary, property and jobs if they lay down their arms, desert and cross the border peacefully.

-- If the threat continues to escalate, offer $100 million in gold to anyone who can convince the Canadian PM to demobilize his troops (using whatever methods work the best).
+- If the threat continues to escalate, offer one hundred million dollars in gold to anyone who can convince the Canadian PM to demobilise his troops (using whatever methods work the best).

 - Drive all politicians underground by putting massive bounties on their heads.

-- Kidnap the PM’s family and hold them hostage until the troops are demobilized.
+- Kidnap the PM’s family and hold them hostage until the troops are demobilised.

 Naturally, things can escalate from the above in ways that are easy to imagine – although I am sure that the problem would be dealt by the first one or two items.

 Finally, can anyone out there show me any examples of a government successfully defending its population from violence?
 France in 1789?
 Russia in 1917?
 Germany in 1933?
 Poland in 1939?
 France in 1940?
 England which, after winning the war against national socialism, imposed socialism on its own population?
-America, which subsidizes and arms dictatorships and currently has more than 200 troop bases around the world stirring up anti-US rage?
-What about the Civil War, which murdered 600,000 Americans without even effectively freeing the slaves?
+America, which subsidies and arms dictatorships and currently has more than two hundred troop bases around the world stirring up anti-US rage?
+What about the Civil War, which murdered six hundred thousand Americans without even effectively freeing the slaves?
 The First World War, which caused the Second?
 Did America emerge from the Cold War more free or lessfree?
-(Hint: taxes, debt and regulations!)
+(Hint: Taxes, debt and regulations!)
 Did Korea or Vietnam end the Soviet regime?
 Of course not – the inefficiency of central planning did.
 What about World War Two?
-In 1950, more people were enslaved by dictatorships than in 1939 – despite 40 million murdered!
+In 1950, more people were enslaved by dictatorships than in 1939 – despite forty million murdered!
 So how can anyone say that governments protect their citizens?
 Violence begets violence.
 All states do is wage wars, raise taxes and enslave their populations with debts and regulation.
-Knowing that governments murdered 170 million people during the 20th century, we can all be forgiven for a little skepticism when we hear the argument that governments protect their citizens.
+Knowing that governments murdered one hundred seventy million people during the twentieth century, we can all be forgiven for a little skepticism when we hear the argument that governments protect their citizens.
 It is blind, dangerous nonsense!

 People often prefer the evil they know to the evil they don’t know.
 Even though being ruled by the state is awful, it is possible that the alternative is worse.
 Even if the probability that alternative is worse is small, people do not want to risk what they have for something else, at least not until what they have is so bad as to be unendurable.
 This is a facet of human nature that the evil in our world exploit on a daily basis.
 They continue to make things worse slowly in the hopes that people will simply go along with it because they do not wish to risk the alternatives.
 I know this is bad logically, but most people are ruled by emotions rather than reason and act accordingly.
 The fear of the unknown is one of the most powerful emotions.
 Fear is why people continue to support the state even though they acknowledge that it is evil.